CodeWizJuby/nano-banana-gif-generator/README.md

 # 🍌 nano Banana GIF Generator

 A comprehensive CLI tool for AI-powered image generation, editing, and animation using Google's Gemini technology.
-Now supports **ALL** Gemini image generation capabilities with organized output structure and consistent animation generation.
+Supports **ALL** Gemini image generation capabilities with organized output structure and consistent animation generation.

 ## ✨ Features